Yuriria

 Its construction dates back to November 1550 and its completion in 1559.
 There is also an artificial lagoon, known as Laguna de Yuriria, which currently receives drainage from the cities of Moroleon and Uriangato.

-Another of the main attractions is the Crater-Lake known as “La Joya” it is an Extinct Volcano, within it the Virgin of Guadalupe is venerated in an image that appeared on one of its rocks, it is advisable to go accompanied since the level of crime is severely high.
+Another of the main attractions is the Crater Lake known as “La Joya” It is an Extinct Volcano, and within it the Virgin of Guadalupe is venerated in an image that appeared on one of its rocks, it is advisable to go accompanied since the level of crime is severely high.

 In Yuriria there are churches of great importance, such as the temple of Santa Marìa, which was built in 1537.

-The Esquipulitas chapel, built in 1867 by Fray Tomás de Villanueva.
+The Esquipulitas chapel was built in 1867 by Fray Tomás de Villanueva.

-The precious blood of Christ is one of the most important, it begins to be built on December 14, 1884.
+The precious blood of Christ is one of the most important, it began to be built on December 14, 1884.

 The sculpture of the Divine crucified that is venerated there, coming from Spain, is the feast of San José on March 19 in San Jose Otonguitiro.